wmde/banner-server/docs/adr/001-test-names.md

 ## Context

-When deciding on a naming scheme for unit test methods, the following criteria where most important to us:
+When deciding on a naming scheme for unit test methods, the following criteria were most important to us:

 * **Readability** - The test method names should read like English sentences, with clear word boundaries
 * **Flexibility** - We should be able to follow different patterns, like "Given ...
 When ..
 Then", but also like "Does X".